anncarcor/mortgageapplication/README.md

 "Given a total loan of X € and a fixed yearly interest rate of Y %.
 The customer wants to pay the same amount each month for Z years.
 How much should the customer pay each month to pay off the whole debt?"

+This is a java-program that uses Maven as a build tool and therefore it requires an installation of that before you can build and run the program.
 To try out the build, issue the following at the command line:

 mvn compile